International Holocaust Remembrance Day 2026

 Hania Chalal

-PRESS RELEASE: FEMYSO denounces French report’s exclusionary narrative and attack on Muslim civil society
+PRESS RELEASE | FEMYSO denounces French report’s exclusionary narrative and attack on Muslim civil society

 (French below)